 The first step for me was opening a Ratesetter account.
 Ratesetter is a peer-to-peer lending company that offers generous sign-up bonuses.
 For the £1,000 I invested for one year, I will receive 14% interest.
 You can receive a similar rate through my referral link (check that the offer – receive £50 or £100 for £1,000 invested – is on).

-Other steps I took included opening a current account with 5% interest, and an index tracker with Vanguard.
+Other steps I took included opening a current account with 5% interest, and an index tracker.

 step to FIRE 4: Set yourself a goal

-What would you like to do once you are financially independent?
+Secondly, ask yourself what you would like to do once you are financially independent?
 Having a clear vision will help you stay on track.
 You can make a list or draw a picture of what you would like your future to look like.

 It is important to keep in mind that just because you have become financially independent, you do not have to retire.
 Instead, you may be interested in financial independence optional retirement (FIOR).